OSGeo/gdal/doc/source/drivers/raster/wmts.rst

 .. build_dependencies:: libcurl

 Access to WMTS layers is possible with the GDAL WMTS client driver (needs Curl support).
-It support both RESTful and KVP protocols.
+It supports both RESTful and KVP protocols.

 Driver capabilities